List of female NASCAR drivers: 2010s

 In 2010, IndyCar Series driver Danica Patrick joined NASCAR, racing part-time in the K&N Pro Series East and the Nationwide Series.
-Patrick would record a major milestone by clinching the pole position in the 2012 DRIVE4COPD 300, being the first female driver to clinch it since Shawna Robinson.
-However, Patrick would finish 38th after a crash.
-In 2012, Patrick would eventually race part-time in the Sprint Cup Series.
+Patrick recorded a major milestone by clinching the pole position in the 2012 DRIVE4COPD 300, being the first female driver to clinch it since Shawna Robinson.
+However, Patrick finished 38th after a crash.
+In 2012, Patric raced part-time in the Sprint Cup Series.

 In 2011, Snowball Derby winner Johanna Long entered the Camping World Truck Series at 19 years of age, being the youngest female driver to race in the series.
-Long would eventually race in the Nationwide Series, making her debut in the 2012 DRIVE4COPD 300.
+Long eventually raced in the Nationwide Series, making her debut in the 2012 DRIVE4COPD 300.

 In 2012, Danica Patrick was voted NASCAR's Most Popular Nationwide Driver, becoming the first woman to receive that award in NASCAR's top three divisions.

 In 2013, Patrick became the first woman in Sprint Cup history to have a full-time ride in the series (with Stewart–Haas Racing), and eventually the first female driver to clinch the pole position and lead a green flag lap, both occurring at the 2013 Daytona 500, becoming the first woman to lead both the Indianapolis 500 and the Daytona 500.
 Patrick later finished the race in eighth place, the highest finish for a woman in the Daytona 500.
 She also became the first woman to race at every racetrack on the circuit.
 In 2014, Patrick became the first woman to race in the 2014 Sprint Unlimited.
 At Talladega she became the first woman to lead laps there.
 That year she had three top 10 finishes with her best finish of sixth at Atlanta.
 In 2015, Patrick tied Janet Guthrie for most top ten finishes for a woman with a seventh place finish at Martinsville.
 A few weeks later she passed Guthrie for the most top ten finishes for a woman in Sprint Cup history at Bristol.
 At Michigan she became the first woman to lead under green on a non-restrictor plate track.
 At Kentucky, Patrick became the first woman to make 100 starts in NASCAR's Cup Series.
 In 2016, Patrick led a career high 30 laps and completed more circuits than all but three other drivers.
 Patrick opened 2017 season with a fourth place finish in the Advance Auto Parts Clash (an exhibition race for previous pole winners).
 She retired from full-time stock car racing after the 2018 Daytona 500.